 A transportation network's ability to move freight and goods to market is fundamental to an area's economic development.
 Several truck routes within or near Kootenai County are formally designated as National Highway System (NHS) 'Interstate' (I-90) and 'Other' (US-95, US-2) routes.
-Beginning with the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), corridors have been designated in Federal transportation legislation as high priority corridors on the NHS for inclusion in the 163,000-mile approved NHS as specific routes or general corridors.
-The ISTEA designated 21 corridors.
+Beginning with the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), corridors have been designated in Federal transportation legislation as high priority corridors on the NHS for inclusion in the 163,000-mile approved NHS as designated 21 corridors.
 Subsequent legislation added additional corridors, and by the end of 2016, there were over 80 such corridors (including corridors that are subsumed or partly subsumed in other high priority corridor considerations such as designations from the Multimodal Transportation Network, National Freight Network, and Critical Urban and Rural Connectors).
-Figure 3.16 shows the current designation of the National Highway Freight Network (NHFN).
+Figure 3.17 shows the current designation of the National Highway Freight Network (NHFN).